threepointone/partyserver/.changeset/dirty-pears-enjoy.md

 "partyserver": patch
 ---

-Extract and export PartykitOptions interface for use in other packages.
+Extract and export PartyServerOptions interface for use in other packages.